 The causes of gastroschisis and omphalocele aren’t well understood.
 Researchers believe the conditions develop because of abnormal changes in genes or chromosomes.
 Exposure to environmental toxins or medications could cause some of these changes.
 There still needs to be more research done to better understand the causes.

 Talk to your doctor if you’re pregnant and concerned about exposure to something that may be harmful to your unborn child.
 They can help determine any appropriate tests you should have during pregnancy, or conditions they may want to test for after birth.
 Your doctor can also connect you with a genetic counselor who can help you understand the risks.

 It’s not clear why some women give birth to babies with gastroschisis or omphalocele.
-The Centers for Disease Control and Prevention (CDC) reports that teenage mothers have a higher risk of having a baby with gastroschisis than older mothers.
+The (CDC) reports that teenage mothers have a higher risk of having a baby with gastroschisis than older mothers.